 The Civil Engineering MS degree program reflects the very broad nature of the field, which encompasses the design, construction, and enhancement of the infrastructure of society.
 The program offers tracks in Structural and Geotechnical Engineering, Transportation Systems Engineering, and Water Resources Engineering.
 Course work includes structural analysis and design, geotechnical engineering and foundations, transportation planning and operations, traffic engineering, construction engineering, and water resources engineering.

 The MS degree offers both thesis and nonthesis options with each requiring 30 credit hours of acceptable graduate work.
-The thesis option requires a 6 credit hour thesis project and the nonthesis option requires an additional 6 credit hours of electives and a comprehensive final examination.
+The thesis option requires a 6 credit hour thesis project and the nonthesis option requires an additional 6 credit hours of electives and an end-of-program portfolio submission.

 Individual, independent research studies may be required in one or more courses.
 The research study and report will focus on reviewing and analyzing contemporary research in a student’s particular specialization within the profession in order to help students acquire knowledge and skills pertaining to research-based best practices in that specialization area.
 In addition, students may engage in six credit hours of independent study during their studies.

 |Total Credit Hours Required:|